Overfilled Storage

 If the defined pond storage becomes completely full, the routing will

-In essence, the pond is treated as a closed volume without any "overflow"
+In essence, the pond is treated as a closed volume without any overflow or

 storage.
 HydroCAD will always generate a warning message to alert you to